DiamondLightSource/ulims-json-schemas/docs/tutorial2.md

 3. Edit **schemas/practice/quickegref/current.json** and
    change title and $id to the required values.

-4. Save the changes and build the latest version with `npm run build-all` or target the build via `npm run build-new schema/practice/quickegref/current.json`
+4. Save the changes and build the latest version using command `npm run build-new schemas/practice/quickegref/current.json` or use `npm run build-all` shortcut.

 The file **0.0.1.json** will be overwritten and all soft links will be updated to point at the new file.
 This is an advanced